-Once Necessity is uncensored, through precedents being considered in this trial, so that people can block infanticidist doors without fear of arrest, abortion will end peacefully; and in fact anyone who shoots, after the opportunity to sit is created, would have no defense in court effectively stop infanticide.
+Once Necessity is uncensored, through precedents being considered in this trial, so that people can block infanticidist doors without fear of arrest, abortion will end peacefully; and in fact anyone who shoots, after the opportunity to sit is created, would have no defense in court because shooting would not be the least violent way to effectively stop infanticide.
 [Which is one of the conditions of the Necessity Defense.]
 My explanation took the steam out his objection.